-External time source Internal time source Suitability External time sources pro- vide an ultra-precise time and are suitable for all plant configurations.
-Internal time sources supply a continuous time frame.
+External time source Internal time source Suitability External time sources pro- vide an ultra-precise time and are suitable for all plant Internal time sources supply a continuous time frame.
 The time provided does not have to match the local time or Coordinated Universal Time (UTC). configurations.
 Note: Internal time sources are generally not approved for the validation of processes.
-Examples • GPS decoders • DCF 77 receivers • External NTP server BIOS clock for a component without external time syn- DCF 77 receivers chronization.
+Examples GPS decodersDCF 77 receivers BIOS clock for a component without external time syn- chronization.
 External NTP server